Bogdanjuša is a wine is made of a unique indigenous white Croatian grape.Read more...

 Taste: Bogdanjuša is a monovarietal wine.
 It has a scent of yellow plums, anise and quince.
 The taste is lush, dry and juicy with beautiful acids.

-Serve with: Serve with poultry or fresh fish.
-This wine is really great with all kind of cheeses as well.
+Serve with: Serve with poultry, fresh fish or shellfish.
+This wine is also legendary with all kind of cheeses as well.